 2. Watch Local Channels Online

-You may be able to watch your local channels online from your computer if you have Internet access.
-Big local stations such as CBS, NBC and ABC often offer free online viewing of the shows they air.
+Often offer free online viewing of the shows they air.
 However, the ability to live stream shows on national networks such as these may or may not be available to you depending on different factors.

 Other sites, such as CBS, offer free viewing of some shows as well as a live streaming service that allows you to watch all local CBS shows from your computer at home.

 3. Get Sling TV

 Sling TV is a streaming service similar to Netflix or Hulu as it is accessed via your Internet connection.
-Unlike similar streaming services, Sling TV specializes in sharing live TV shows instead of on-demand shows.
+Unlike similar streaming services, Sling TV specializes in streaming live TV shows instead of on-demand shows.

 Sling TV offers three packages:

-- The combination Orange/Blue package for $40 a month
+- The combination Orange/Blue package for $55 a month

 While there is some crossover in the types of channels available with the orange and blue packages, there are some channels that are only available in one package or the other.

 It’s important to note as well that a Sling TV package might not contain all of the local channels in your area.

 4. Download a Mobile App

 CBS, ABC, NBC, Fox and the CW stations all offer mobile apps that allow you to stream local TV shows on your mobile app without the need for a subscription or a cable or satellite hookup.

 It’s important to note that each app works a bit differently.
 The CBS app allows viewers to see full episodes of their favorite CBS shows on-demand the day after they air.